gofiber/fiber/docs/middleware/encryptcookie.md

 :::note
 The `Key` parameter requires an encoded string of 16, 24, or 32 bytes for encryption, corresponding to AES-128, AES-192, and AES-256-GCM standards, respectively.
 Ensure the key is randomly generated and securely stored.
-To generate a 32 char key, use `openssl rand -base64 32` or `encryptcookie.GenerateKey(32)`.
+To generate a 32 char key, use `openssl rand -base64 24 | cut -c1-32` or `encryptcookie.GenerateKey(32)`.
 Avoid dynamically generating a new `Key` with `encryptcookie.GenerateKey(32)` at each application startup to prevent rendering previously encrypted data inaccessible.
 :::

 ## Config